kartar-singh-cs/ITP-CS101/README.md

 The linked list labs at the end were the most interesting — writing `insertEnd()`, reversing a list iteratively, and removing duplicates using operator overloading pushed me to actually think about memory instead of just writing code that runs.

-The pointer labs were also where things started clicking.
-Understanding why `Node* next` works the way it does made building my [Snake Game](https://github.com/kartar-singh-cs/snake-game-cpp) using a custom linked list much more intuitive later.

 ---

 ## ⚙️ How to Run Any Task